THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-There are two investment options for your 401k plan.
+There are two main investment options for your 401k.

 Your investments can either be in mutual funds or company stock.

-Some companies will allow you to invest in company stock within your 401k plan.
+Some companies will allow you to invest in company stock.

 This can make sense for investors, but you don’t want to invest all your money in your company’s stock as it is too risky.

-For both a traditional 401k plan and a Roth 401k plan, you need to keep the money in the plan until you reach age 59 1/2.
+For both traditional and Roth 401k plans, you need to keep the money in the plan until you reach age 59 1/2.

-If you withdraw money before this time, you will not only owe taxes on the distribution, but you will owe an early withdrawal penalty as well.
+If you withdraw money before this time, you will owe taxes on the distribution and an early withdrawal penalty.